 - Education Points

-The arts should be integrated into the curriculum and taught as independent disciplines.
+The arts should not be part of the curriculum but taught separately.

 There are many well-paying, interesting job opportunities in the arts, or that use an arts background in the technology/communications and entertainment industries and in education.